jsinger67/parol/docs/ParGrammar.md

 The AST type for the symbol `Group` will then only contain a member for the non-terminal `Alternations`.
 The parentheses are ignored.

+## Assigning user types to grammar symbols

+You can specify a user type to be inserted into the AST structure at the place where the symbol would otherwise had the originally generated type.
+Add after a grammar symbol a colon followed by a user type name to instruct `parol` to use this type instead.
+In your language implementation you have to provide fallible or infallible conversions from the original generated types to your types by implementing one of the traits `From` or `TryFrom`.
+An examples can be found in the [list_auto](examples\list_auto) example.
+You can also define aliases for the user type names by inserting as many `%user_type` directives as you want.
+Then use these aliases behind the colons.

 ## Semantic actions